droelfdroelf/dtdump/README.md

 # dtdump
 An open [Overbridge](https://www.elektronauts.com/t/overbridge-2-0-public-beta-plugins-drivers-and-firmware/70486) protocol implementation proof of concept.

-Dumps all channels to a multi channel WAV file.
+Dumps all channels to a multi-channel WAV file.

+It will try both PIDs (first Digitakt, then Digitone) during USB init and use the first available one.
+So it should work now on both devices.

 Note that everything is tested with a Digitakt, running OS 1.11_BETA6!

-Most certainly other Overbridge enabled devices won't work out of the box without modifications.
+Most certainly other Overbridge-enabled devices won't work out of the box without modifications.
 See source for details.